-History & Literature 90EM.
-Empire and Archive in the Colonial Americas.
+History & Literature 90FH.
+Witchcraft and Magic in the Atlantic World.

 Courses taught in other departments:

 African and African American Studies 11.
 Introduction to African Studies.

 African and African American Studies 187X.
 The Creole Spirits.

 Comparative Literature 140.
 World Cinema.